ZhangJun199838/learngit/readme.txt

 Git is a distributed version control system.
-Git is free software.
+Git is free software distribute under the GPL.
-Text:7/30/20 I have studied over 4 hours today.
-Text.